 Check It out in detail HERE

 Now, if you don’t already own a leaf blower, and are looking to try out this type of drying method, it may be a better option to look into a purpose-built car drying blower.
-This types of blowers will usually be more suited to the task and won’t create some of the potential problems I have listed above.
+These types of blowers will usually be more suited to the task and won’t create some of the potential problems I have listed above.

-Car Drying blowers that are purpose-built for this task, which concentrate the airflow to allow more directional control of the moving air.
+Car Drying blowers that are purpose-built for this task, They concentrate the airflow to allow more directional control of the moving air.
 They come with different nozzles for use in different areas of the car which is often a nice feature.

 They are a lot more manoeuvrable around the car.
 Also, another nice feature of purpose-built blowers is that Most of them have heaters to warm the air to aid in drying.